“A genius! For 37 years I’ve practiced fourteen hours a day, and now they call me a genius!” —Pablo Sarasate (Spanish violinist)

 And practice rewards handsomely in all instances.
 It does not care about the state of economy, your business or even your relationships.
 When you practice something — anything — you improve, you grow, you advance, you gain a skill and heaps of confidence to boot.

-On the scale of good to great, I have stumbled on these moments of progress in my yoga journey and cycling path — things I thought I’d never be able to do are now part of my regular practice.
+On the scale of good to great, I have stumbled on these moments of progress in my yoga journey — things I thought I’d never be able to do are now part of my regular practice.
 What beautiful proof to believe that practice pays in abundance.

 What Happens When You Don’t Practice?